OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 Modelica Standard Library v3.2.2, because in this case OMC automatically switches into Modelica v3.2 compatibility mode.
 Trying to simulate a state machine in Modelica v3.2 compatibility mode results in an error.
-It is possible to use the OMC flag *--std=3.3* in order to enforce Modelica v3.3 support.
+It is possible to use the OMC flag *--std=latest* in order to ensure (at least) Modelica v3.3 support.
 In OMEdit this can be achieved by setting that flag in the *Tools > Options > Simulation* dialog.

 .. figure :: media/omedit-state-machine-simulation-settings.png
   :name: omedit-state-machine-simulation-settings

-  Ensure Modelica v3.3 support.
+  Ensure (at least) Modelica v3.3 support.